ShadeWilson/cube_ai/README.md

 # n_repeats: the number of times to redo n transitions.
 For exploiting learning
 # level: 0 - 3, the puzzle level of difficulty where 0 is one turn from a solution and 3 is fully scrambled

-# example with solution path:
+# example scrambled 2x2 with solution path and Q values:
 python Q_Learn.py 2 1000 5 3

 Path: